 You should be proud of yourself.
 Despite yesterday’s never-ending to-do list and demands at home, you managed to squeeze in a workout at the gym.
 Problem is you can barely walk today, never mind having to keep up with the kids, work, and errands.
 Working out doesn’t have to be so painful.
-Here are the top things you can do, post-workout, to relieve sore muscles along with some handy aides you can find at your local Walmart.
+Here are the top things you can do, post-workout, to help relieve sore muscles along with some handy aides you can find at your local Walmart.
 These tips will help give you that relief so you can keep doing everything else you need to do in your day and stay strong for your next workout.
 We asked professional sports physiotherapy expert, Greg Redman to weigh-in on how to manage your post-workout recovery.

 Greg Redman is a clinical physiotherapy specialist who focuses on manual therapy and sports physiotherapy.
 He has had success with four Olympic champions and 18 Olympic medalists, as well as athletes of all ages and competitive levels.
 He has been the physiotherapist with the Canadian Olympic team at the Athens, Torino, Beijing, London, Sochi and Rio Olympic Games.
 He is also the Head Physiotherapist for Golf Canada, Canoe/ Kayak Canada and Canada Freestyle Ski.
 Greg was a National team athlete with Canoe/Kayak for nine years and has completed eight marathons and Ironman Canada.